-Christopher J. Sonnenday, M.D., M.H.S.
+Christopher J. Sonnenday, MD, MHS

-- Assistant Professor of Surgery
+- Assistant Professor, Surgery

-- Assistant Professor of Health Management & Policy
+- Assistant Professor, Health Management and Policy

 After completion of his residency, Dr. Sonnenday continued on at Johns Hopkins as a Fellow in Surgical Oncology and Instructor of Surgery until he joined the faculty of the Section of General Surgery at the University of Michigan Health System in July of 2006.
 He completed a fellowship in abdominal transplant surgery in June of 2008.
 Dr. Sonnenday's clinical interests focus on hepatobiliary and pancreatic surgery, and transplantation of the liver, kidney, and pancreas.

 - Fellow, Transplantation, The University of Michigan, Department of Surgery, 2006 - 2008

 - Fellow, Surgical Oncology, The Johns Hopkins University School of Medicine, 2005 - 2006

 - MHS, The Bloomberg School of Public Health, 2002 - 2004